SZNZ: Spring: Release

 On March 16, 2022, Weezer released the lead single, "A Little Bit of Love".
 On March 16, Cuomo used his game, Weezle (a Weezer-themed spin on the popular web game Wordle), to preview snippets of the forthcoming Spring songs.

 SZNZ: Spring was officially released on March 20, 2022, the day of the Spring Equinox.

 Critical reception

-SZNZ: Spring received generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 63 based on 7 reviews, indicating "generally favorable reviews".
 In a mixed review, Alex Hudson at Exclaim! stated that, while not the worst Weezer album, "it's frustrating to hear them sabotaging their own songs in a futile attempt to pin down the sound of a season.
 So far, SZNZ feels less like a lofty concept and more like silly gimmick."
 Brady Gerber of Pitchfork was more critical, opining "unlike the expensive-sounding and often pretty OK Human—and a rarity for any proper Weezer release—SZNZ sounds cheap."
 However, Gerber considered the tracks "A Little Bit of Love" and "Wild at Heart" highlights of the album.